drshahizan/special-topic-data-engineering/project/proposal/Regex/Proposal_Regex.md

 - Explain how the data will be collected and processed.

 - Discuss the software and hardware resources that will be required for the project.
-Data Availability: A key limitation is the availability of data.
-The proposed project may require data that is difficult to obtain or may not be available.
-In some cases, data may be available, but it may be too expensive to acquire.

 ## 🔧System Architecture